LennardMikeSzeifert/coding-practice_LS/LEARNINGS.md

 - When altering text with `text.textContent`, use `=` to assign the text instead of wrapping it in `("")`. e.g. para.textContent = "Hey I'm red!";
+- The syntax to change the color property of an HTML element through JavaScript is `var.style.color = "color"`.

 ---